 Let Us Be Your Partner in Recovery

-Miracles in Action offers outpatient dual diagnosis substance use treatment designed specifically for the special needs of our first responders, including police officers, firefighters, and military veterans.
+Miracles in Action offers outpatient addiction and mental health treatment designed specifically for the special needs of our first responders, including police officers, firefighters, and military veterans.

 Miracles in Action is proud to offer confidential and professional addiction treatment programs for our first responders.
 Our first responder intensive outpatient programs offer unique guidance through counseling for work-related stress and trauma, PTSD, grief, depression, and anxiety.
 We also provide group and individualized therapy, dual diagnosis/co-occurring disorder treatment, life skills support, sound baths, and more!